Resignations, firings, suspicious memos: where will the Trump-Russia saga go next?

 Trump’s close relationship with Putin opens up concerns for Europe too.
 If Trump makes a deal with Putin to keep him as an ally in the fight against radical Islamic terrorism, Dunn believes we could see Russia given a sphere of influence in Europe, “whether that’s just in Ukraine, or Crimea, or if that extends elsewhere”.

 “There is a fear of a great power deal [between US and Russia] that crops out the interests of Europe and other allies,” he said.

-As well as Flynn, the attorney Ggeneral Jeff Sessions found himself caught up in the accusations, which eventually saw Flynn resign.
+As well as Flynn, the attorney general Jeff Sessions found himself caught up in the accusations.

 During Sessions’ January confirmation, he told the Senate he had had no contacts with the Russians during the presidential campaign.
 However, the US government has confirmed he met Russia’s ambassador twice during the campaign last year.

 The Democrats called for his resignation, accusing Sessions of “lying under oath”, however, he seems to have shaken off the accusations since.